samlawski/codecookies/flask-2-tutorial/09-crud.md

     return self
 ```

-If you're familiar with Python classes (which you really should be by now!), you'll know that `self` just refers to the model instance and represents e.g. an individual cookie object.
-This could be for example an object with the slug `chocolate-chip` and the price `1.50`.
+If you're familiar with Python classes (which you really should be by now!), you'll know that `self` just refers to the model instance and represents e.g., an individual cookie object.
+This could be, for example, an object with the slug `chocolate-chip` and the price `1.50`.

-`db.session.add(self)` just adds that model (e.g. cookie) object to the session, including it's ID (if it has one).
+`db.session.add(self)` just adds that model (e.g., cookie) object to the session, including it's ID (if it has one).
 If it doesn't have an ID, SQLAlchemy automatically knows to create a new record from the instance.

 With `db.session.commit()` we **save** the whole thing to the actual database.
 Until it's `commit`ted, nothing is saved in the database.